Eddie Rosario Player Props: Braves vs. Marlins

 Eddie Rosario At The Plate

-- Rosario has three doubles, a home run and two walks while hitting .175.
+- Rosario is batting .194 with three doubles, two home runs and two walks.

+- In 19 games played this season, he has homered in two of them.

-- Rosario has reached base via a hit in seven games this season (of 18 played), and had multiple hits in three of those games.
+- Rosario has picked up an RBI in two games this year, with multiple runs batted in once.

-- He has gone deep in one of 18 games, and in 1.7% of his plate appearances.

-- Rosario has driven in a run in one game this year.

-- In four of 18 games this year, he has scored, including multiple runs once.
+- He has scored at least one run five times this season (26.3%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.